Classical Multidimensional Scaling¶

 is the diagonal elements of

-.
-This relation is itself based on the following decomposition of squared Euclidean distance:
+itself based on the following decomposition of squared Euclidean distance:

 Perform eigenvalue decomposition of the Gram matrix to derive the coordinates.